Skip to content

 main menu

 • accept changes : when a linked node is modified in its original file, the model that imports the node will show what has changed - added, changed or deleted pins and interfaces.
-Click on this icon - after verification - to accept these changes.
+Additions will be shown in green, removed pins or connections in red.
+Click on this icon to accept these changes.

-• sync model : when a node linked to, is modified, this will reflect immediately in the importing file.
-If the node linked to is in the same file, it can be necessary to do a 'sync' to force an immediate update of the model.
+• sync model : changes to external files, eg nodes with external links, will reflect immediately in the importing file.
+If the node linked to is however in the same file, it can be necessary to do a 'sync' to force an immediate update of the model.

 • set save point / back to save point: before a big modefication of a model it might be worth considering to set a save point, which saves the current status of the file.
 If the modefication did not turn out as expected, back to save point will reset the model to what was saved.
 The initial save point is set when the model is read from file.